juanca/blog/README.md

 The factory can be used to remember any value as long as the supplied component has an `onChange` and `value` properties.
 Utilizing this pattern reinforces the importance of designing a consistent and robust `props` interface for components.
-However, if for any reason a component's `props` interface does not match with the usage of a higher order component, additional arguments can be utilized to customize the binding of the generic component.
+However, if for any reason a component's `props` interface does not match with the usage of a higher-order component, additional arguments can be utilized to customize the binding of the generic component.

 #### Testing